 If you are not sure whether the TCP/IP Protocol has been installed, follow these steps to check, and if necessary, install TCP/IP onto your PCs.

 1. Click the "Start" button.
 Choose "Settings", then "Control Panel".
 Double-click the "Network" icon.
-Your Network window should appear.
+Your Network window should appear as follows:

-Select the "Configuration" tab.
+2. Select the "Configuration" tab.